hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-platform-infrastructure-monitoring-with-apache-skywalking.md

 sudo dpkg -i otelcol_0.54.0_linux_amd64.deb

 systemctl status otelcol

+# By default, the otelcol systemd service will be started with the --config=/etc/otelcol/config.yaml option after installation.
 ```

-**Note:** By default, the otelcol systemd service will be started with the --config=/etc/otelcol/config.yaml option after installation.

-* Create a new otel configuration file (say /etc/otelcol/otel-collector-config.yaml) to link the metrics from host nodes to SkyWalking oap.
+Create a new otel configuration file (say /etc/otelcol/otel-collector-config.yaml) to link the metrics from host nodes to SkyWalking oap.
 The orange box in below images must be modified to point to correct infrastructure hosts and SkyWalking DNS or IP address.

 ![](/img/otel_collector_configuration.png "OTeL Configuration")

-* Change OTel configuration to newly created OTel configuration file
+Change OTel configuration to newly created OTel configuration file.

 ```
 cd /etc/otelcol